 Key outputs this far:

 The technical meeting that took place in August 2022 marks a first milestone achievement in the ongoing process of EGRISS’ support, led by JIPS, to the Government of Somalia for the improvement of IDP statistics.
-The High-Level National Durable Solutions Conference represents another critical step forward, not only with the presentation of the finalized and agreed-upon IDP Strategic Statistics Sectoral Plan, but also by ‘connecting the dots’ between IDP official statistics and Data for Solutions, in line with the related national strategy, Solutions coordination structure, and implementation of the Action Agenda.
+The High-Level National Durable Solutions Conference in February 2023 represents another critical step forward, not only with the presentation of the finalised and agreed-upon IDP Strategic Statistics Sectoral Plan, but also by ‘connecting the dots’ between IDP official statistics and Data for Solutions, in line with the related national strategy, Solutions coordination structure, and implementation of the Action Agenda.

-Key takeaways from JIPS’ mission in February 2023
+Key takeaways from JIPS’ mission, February 2023